 Progression and Promotion

-There is no examination prerequisite for the Intermediate examination; students can be promoted by their teacher(s) to the Intermediate level without a successful Intermediate Foundation or any previous examination result.
+There is no examination prerequisite for the Intermediate examination.
+(Students can be promoted by their teacher(s) to the Intermediate level without a successful Intermediate Foundation, or any prior examination result.)

 Students can be promoted by their teacher(s) to the Advanced level without a successful Advanced Foundation examination result, but must have achieved a successful Intermediate examination result.